-A major in Art History requires 36 senior credit points from the table of units of study for Art History, including at least 12 credit points of core units at 3000 level, and a maximum of 6 credit points from elective units of study.
+A major in Art History requires 36 senior credit points from the table of units of study for Art History, including at least 12 credit points of core units at 3000 level.
+Your major may include a maximum of six credit points from elective units of study.

 The units of study for the major can be found in the Table A unit of study table for Art History.
 The table shows units of study on offer in the current handbook year.